neo-project/docs/docs/en-us/develop/write/limitation.md

 ### C# char string types

 Not fully support.
-Unlike the string in C#, the string in NeoVM is treated as bytearray, thus the string compiled into AVM is actually its UTF8 encoded bytearray.
+Unlike the string in C#, the string in NeoVM is treated as bytearray, thus the string compiled into nef is actually its UTF8 encoded bytearray.

 Only string variables are supported.
 Built-in methods of string types are not supported, such as `+`, `Contains`,` Replace`, `Trim`,` IndexOf`, etc. `ToString ()` methods of any type are not supported, neither.
 Thus do not use any string advanced handlers.
 Just treat string as a special type.
 Particularly do not use string to handle Chinese.